wpilibsuite/frc-docs/source/docs/software/advanced-controls/introduction/control-system-basics.rst

 A *model* of your mechanism is a mathematical description of its behavior.
 Specifically, this mathematical description must define the mechanism's inputs and outputs, and how the output values change over time as a function of its input values.

-Models can be built up from `Classical Mechanics <https://en.wikipedia.org/wiki/Classical_mechanics>`, and refined by doing experiments on the mechanism.

-Models are often simple algebra equations.
-They can also include some linear algebra, matrices, and differential equations.
+The mathematical description is often just simple algebra equations.
+It can also include some linear algebra, matrices, and differential equations.
 WPILib provides a number of classes to help simplify the more complex math.

+`Classical Mechanics <https://en.wikipedia.org/wiki/Classical_mechanics>` defines many of the equations used to build up models of system behavior.
+Many of the values inside those equations can be determined by doing experiments on the mechanism.

 Block Diagrams
 --------------